Industrial Design (M.S.)

-The M.S.
-ID program teaches the effective design of products and systems used by people.
-It focuses on making the relationship between people and the things they use elegant, simple, useful and beautiful, and on finding new forms of value for product users in cooperation with business and engineering, informed by user-centered research.
+The M.S. in Industrial Design program teaches the effective design of products and systems used by people.
+It focuses on making the relationship between people and the things they use elegant, simple, useful and beautiful, and on finding new forms of value for product-users in cooperation with business and engineering, informed by user-centered research.
 The program is taught in an interdisciplinary studio context; it is intended for curious, motivated and highly qualified students with undergraduate degrees in design or in other fields.

 Program Learning Outcomes

 Graduates from the Master of Science in Industrial Design program will be able to apply the following skills, knowledge and habits of critical thinking.
 They will effectively and specifically address the following issues in corporate, entrepreneurial or consulting contexts:

 - Analyze and respond to cultural, political, economic and cognitive issues surrounding concepts of beauty, desirability, ornament, usability and user experience in the context of designed objects and systems.